 Utah liquor bill would swap 'Zion Curtains' for buffer zones

-In this Feb.
-10, 2017 file photo, Market Street Grill server Colton Prestwich works behind the Zion Curtain, in Salt Lake City.
-A Utah lawmaker is unveiling a proposal overhauling liquor laws and allowing restaurants to get rid of barriers known as "Zion Curtains" but in exchange require a type of buffer zone around bars or areas where drinks are prepared.
+A Utah lawmaker introduced a proposal Monday allowing restaurants to get rid of barriers known as "Zion Curtains" that are designed to visually obscure the making of drinks.
+But in exchange, they'd be required to install a buffer zone around bars or areas where drinks are prepared.

 Add your comments below